 When ready to serve, cut tomatoes in half (be fancy), wash the lettuce and lay a leaf or two down on each plate.
 Set half of a tomato in the center of the lettuce.
-Now, at this point I like to drizzle both with dressing, and I happened to have Green Goddess the last time I made this (and had a camera ready).
+Now, at this point I like to drizzle both with dressing, and I happened to have Green Goddess when I took this photo, but my favorite, favorite, favorite is Serrano Ranch!

 …and then pile tuna salad onto each tomato, dividing equally between four servings.
 Garnish with the remaining shoestrings and serve.

 If using bell pepper in place of tomatoes, you can slice it into strips (to make it a little easier to eat) and just tuck a few on the side of your tuna salad.
 Or, you can cut the bell pepper in half lengthwise and fill it with the salad, just like you would the tomato.